-Associated Eye Care is one of the first eye care practices in the country to offer laser cataract surgery, the latest exciting advancement in cataract surgery technology.
+Associated Eye Care was one of the first eye care practices in the country to offer laser cataract surgery, the latest exciting advancement in cataract surgery technology.
 This bladeless, advanced procedure provides our ophthalmologists with a high level of precision during the procedure, resulting in a truly premium surgical experience for you.

 This sophisticated system increases the accuracy of your results by providing your surgeon with real-time information about the optical performance of your eye during surgery.

 Don’t just take our word for it!
 Hear from our patients.